Updates coming

 “Headings communicate the organization of the content on the page.
 Web browsers, plug-ins, and assistive technologies can use them to provide in-page navigation.”
 (W3C)

-In most programs used to create documents, headings are tagged using built-in styles.
-The built-in styles must be used – changing the font weight, color, and/or size will not communicate to a screen reader that certain text is a heading.
+In most document creation programs, headings are tagged with built-in styles.
+The built-in styles must be used – changing the font weight, color, or size will not signal to a screen reader that the text is a heading.

 Headings should be structured in a logical order that conveys hierarchy.
-Skipping heading level can be confusing and should be avoided.
+Do not skip heading levels.

-- Heading 1 is usually the most important heading should be the title of your document.
+- Heading 1 is usually the most important heading and should be the title of your document.

 - Heading 2 is nested under heading 1